How Your Curly Hair Changes With Age and What You Can Do About It

 Better Not Younger’s Curly Hair Collection was designed to become a standard part of every curly girl’s hair routine.
 It's a collection that features a brand-new Bounce Back Super Moisturizing Shampoo and Conditioner for Curly Hair as well as a new License to Curl: Curl Revival Boost Spray!

-With B vitamins, a curl reviving plant butter and oil blend, and fatty-acid-rich argan oil, our Bounce Back Super Moisturizing Shampoo is designed to gently cleanse and nourish your fragile curls while removing excess oil and product buildup.
+With B vitamins, a curl-reviving plant butter and oil blend, and fatty-acid-rich argan oil, our Bounce Back Super Moisturizing Shampoo is designed to gently cleanse and nourish your fragile curls while removing excess oil and product buildup.
 All without drying out your aging curly hair, especially the ends.
 It’s also designed to help curls keep their bounce and stay fresher longer between washes.

-Our Bounce Back Super Moisturizing Conditioner, on the other hand, is designed with the same plant butter and oil blend as well as the moisturizing properties of aloe vera and a protein-rich blend of rice, spirulina and kelp.
+Our Bounce Back Super Moisturizing Conditioner, on the other hand, is designed with the same plant butter and oil blend as well as the moisturizing properties of aloe vera and a protein-rich blend of rice, spirulina, and kelp.
 It not only detangles and strengthens for greater curl definition and bounce but also keeps moisture locked into porous, curly hair longer for softer, smoother curls.

-While our shampoo and conditioner are great, the real star of the show might be our License to Curl: Curl Revival Boost Spray, which is the first curl reactivating spray developed specifically for women over 40.
+While our shampoo and conditioner are great, the real star of the show might be our License to Curl: Curl Revival Boost Spray, which is the first curl-reactivating spray developed specifically for women over 40.

-Formulated with Jamaican black castor oil, baobab extract and honey, our revitalizing spray is basically a curl-reactivating powerhouse product!
-Designed with ingredients to refresh and reshape aging curly hair, our spray will decrease frizz and help curls stay resilient, defined and fresher between washes.
+Formulated with Jamaican black castor oil, baobab extract, and honey, our revitalizing spray is basically a curl-reactivating powerhouse product!
+Designed with ingredients to refresh and reshape aging curly hair, our spray will decrease frizz and help curls stay resilient, defined, and fresher between washes.

 Unfortunately, everyone experiences dry hair at some point in their lives, either because their hair refuses to retain moisture, or because their scalp isn’t producing enough oils to keep their hair moisturized.
-It’s perfectly natural for your scalp to produce less oils as you age, however, your dry hair could also be due to over-washing or other environmental factors.
+It’s perfectly natural for your scalp to produce fewer oils as you age, however, your dry hair could also be due to over-washing or other environmental factors.

-Piggybacking off of our shampoo, in addition to our curl-reviving plant butter and oil blend, our brand-new conditioner contains an amino acid, iron and protein blend to help support fuller- and stronger-looking hair and curls.
+Piggybacking off of our shampoo, in addition to our curl-reviving plant butter and oil blend, our brand-new conditioner contains an amino acid, iron, and protein blend to help support fuller- and stronger-looking hair and curls.

-Your dry curly hair will soon be a thing of the past thanks to the moisture-retaining properties of Jamaican black castor oil, baobab extract and honey—all of which we’ve included in our revival spray to attract, retain and seal moisture into your cuticles.
+Your dry curly hair will soon be a thing of the past thanks to the moisture-retaining properties of Jamaican black castor oil, baobab extract, and honey—all of which we’ve included in our revival spray to attract, retain, and seal moisture into your cuticles.
 Designed to be used straight out of the shower or as a next-day refresher, our spray also helps boost and reactivate curls.